History of Chinese cuisine: Overview

 The philosopher and writer Lin Yutang was more relaxed:

 How a Chinese life glows over a good feast!
 How apt is he to cry out that life is beautiful when his stomach and his intestines are well filled!
 From this well-filled stomach suffuses and radiates a happiness that is spiritual.
 The Chinese relies upon instinct and his instinct tells him that when the stomach is right, everything is right.
 That is why I claim for the Chinese a life closer to instinct and a philosophy that makes a more open acknowledgment of it possible.

-Chinese cuisine as we now know it evolved gradually over the centuries as new food sources and techniques were introduced, discovered, or invented.
+Chinese cuisine as we now know evolved gradually over the centuries as new food sources and techniques were introduced, discovered, or invented.
 Although many of the characteristics we think of as the most important appeared very early, others did not appear or did not become important until relatively late.
 The first chopsticks, for instance, were probably used for cooking, stirring the fire, and serving bits of food and were not initially used as eating utensils.
 They began to take on this role during the Han dynasty, but it was not until the Ming that they became ubiquitous for both serving and eating.
 It was not until the Ming that they acquired their present name (筷子, kuaizi) and their present shape.
 The wok may also have been introduced during the Han, but again its initial use was limited (to drying grains) and its present use (to stir-fry, as well as boiling, steaming, roasting, and deep-frying) did not develop until the Ming.
 The Ming also saw the adoption of new plants from the New World, such as maize, peanuts, and tobacco.
 Wilkinson remarks that to "somebody brought up on late twentieth century Chinese cuisine, Ming food would probably still seem familiar, but anything further back, especially pre-Tang would probably be difficult to recognize as 'Chinese'".

 The "Silk Road" is the conventional term for the routes through Central Asia linking the Iranian plateau with western China; along this trade route passed exotic foodstuffs that greatly enlarged the potential for Chinese cuisines, only some of which preserve their foreign origin in the radical for "foreign" that remains in their name.
 "It would surprise many Chinese cooks to know that some of their basic ingredients were originally foreign imports," Frances Wood observes.
 "Sesame, peas, onions, coriander from Bactria, and cucumber were all introduced into China from the West during the Han dynasty".